mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | `membership_key`     | "membership"  |
 | `recovery_secret`    | "recovery"    |

-The "external secret" is used to derive a key pair whose private key is held by the entire group:
+The "external secret" is used to derive an HPKE key pair whose private key is held by the entire group:

 ~~~~~
 external_priv, external_pub = KEM.DeriveKeyPair(external_secret)